tytydraco/yessleep/out/I_am_Mr_Nobody.md

 The husband lingered outside for a few moments longer, and that was when he finally seemed to notice me.

-Our eyes met, and we were both speechless.
+Our eyes met, and we were just standing there, speechless.

 [^(More)](https://www.reddit.com/r/hauntingechoes/)